Crisp and Co. Banner Image

 Using the Child Maintenance Service to arrange child support

-If you and your former partner can’t agree arrangements for child maintenance voluntarily, you can apply to the Child Maintenance Service to make an arrangement for you.
+If you and your former partner can’t agree on child support arrangements voluntarily, you can apply to the Child Maintenance Service to make an arrangement for you.

 The Child Maintenance Service can help with issues including:

-• Reviewing the payment amounts annually and if there is a change circumstances for the parents or their children
+- Reviewing the payment amounts annually and adjusting if there is a change of circumstances for the parents or their children

 You will need to contact Child Maintenance Options before you can apply for help arranging child maintenance.
 It is also advisable to have the support of an expert in child maintenance law to ensure your rights and the best interests of your children are protected.